Searching for the cheapest places to travel in 2018? You’re in the right spot!

 #89) Los Angeles, United StatesAffordability Index: 146.50 Popularity: #34

 Speaking of glitz and glamour, Los Angeles, California is as extravagant as it gets.
 Home of the stars, taking a stroll down Hollywood Boulevard will remind you why L.A. is recognized as the “Entertainment Capital of the World.”
 Of course, there’s more to L.A. than just entertainment.
 The City of Angels is home to incredible museums, stunning scenery, and beautiful beaches of its own.
 The nightlife is pretty spectacular, too!
 Of course, a trip to Los Angeles isn’t exactly the cheapest vacation idea.
 Being this close to all that stardom is going to cost you, but it’s worth doing at least once.
+If you’re looking to save sightseeing in L.A., the Go Los Angeles Card may be a good option.

 #88) Amsterdam, NetherlandsAffordability Index: 144.98 Popularity: #30